aliuly/xlpricer/README.md

 - Backup class : CBR class being used.
 At the moment all CBR classes have the same price.

+For prices that have Tiered volume discounts such as OBS storage, or Internet traffic, you can select the Tiered volume item (they are label "[T#]") from the prices sheet.
+This will not calculate discounts automatically.
+If you want to calculate the Tiered volume discount select the item from the Prices table that does **NOT** include the tiers (No "[T#]" in description).
+These lines do not have prices, so the Sub-total for that line will be zero.

+At the bottom of the sheet, there is a section "Tiered Volume Pricing" which will add up all the tiered volume entries and distributed into the different price bands.

 # Preparing sheet for release

 The sub-command `prep` is available to prepare the file for release.